Salem Armory Auditorium

 The Salem Armory Auditorium or Salem Armory (opened in the 1960s) is a multipurpose arena located in Salem, Oregon, United States.
-It is home to the Salem Capitals of TBL.
+It is home to the Salem Capitals of USBL.

 Events

 The venue has hosted concerts of bands such as Korn, Phish, the Red Hot Chili Peppers, Nirvana, and Pearl Jam.

 In June 2021 it was announced that the expansion team the Salem Capitals will compete at the Armory for the 2022 season.
 Previously the arena hosted the Salem Stampede.